William de St-Calais: Diocesan affairs

 St-Calais also ordered the destruction of the old cathedral that had been built by Aldhun, to make way for the construction of a new, larger cathedral, the current Romanesque-style Durham Cathedral.
 The construction of the new cathedral began on 29 July 1093, when St-Calais led his cathedral chapter in dedicating the site.
 The first stones were laid shortly afterwards, on 11 August 1093.
-However, St-Calais' exile after his trial as well as his employment in the royal service meant that he was often absent from his bishopric, and this probably is the cause of the medieval chronicler Symeon of Durham's comparatively neutral treatment of St-Calais in his works.
+However, St-Calais's exile after his trial as well as his employment in the royal service meant that he was often absent from his bishopric, and this probably is the cause of the medieval chronicler Symeon of Durham's comparatively neutral treatment of St-Calais in his works.
 There is no evidence of St-Calais performing any of the normal episcopal functions, including consecrating priests or churches.

-Probably dating from St-Calais' time is the confraternity relationship between the monks of Durham and the monks of the monastery of Saint-Calais in Maine.
+Probably dating from St-Calais's time is the confraternity relationship between the monks of Durham and the monks of the monastery of Saint-Calais in Maine.
 The cult of Saint Calais appears to have been confined to the region around the monastery which the saint had founded.
-St-Calais appears to have been a devotee of the cult, and the most likely date for the creation of the confraternity link between the two houses is during St-Calais' time as bishop.
+St-Calais appears to have been a devotee of the cult, and the most likely date for the creation of the confraternity link between the two houses is during St-Calais's time as bishop.